runpod/containers/official-templates/base/README.md

 ## ⚠️ | Notice

 Your development API server is launching, please wait a moment before refreshing the page.
 Your terminal will say **Starting Serverless Worker** when the server is ready.
-You may also be seeing this message if your handler has any errors, please check your terminal for more information.
+You might also be seeing this message if your handler has any errors, please check your terminal for more information.

 ## 🚀 | Usage

 Once the server is ready, you will see the list of endpoints available to start sending requests.
-You can either send request to these endpoints from the FastAPI web interface, a service such as Postman, with cURL or programmatically from a language of your choice.
+You can send requests to these endpoints from the FastAPI web interface, a service such as Postman, with cURL or programmatically from a language of your choice.

 <!---